Dip in DAX and Lisbon market weigh on European shares

 By Sudip Kar-Gupta

-LONDON, July 15 (Reuters) - European stocks fell on Tuesday as declining investor morale hit Germany’s benchmark DAX equity index and worries over Portugal’s Banco Espirito Santo weakened the Lisbon market.
+LONDON, July 15 (Reuters) - European stocks fell as declining investor morale hit Germany’s benchmark DAX equity index and worries over Portugal’s Banco Espirito Santo weakened the Lisbon market.

 The declines on the DAX and Lisbon’s PSI-20 equity index contributed to a retreat by the region’s stock markets on Tuesday from the multi-year highs they reached in late June.

-The DAX dropped 0.7 percent to 9,719.41 points, down from its record high of 10,050.98 points in late June.
+The DAX fell 0.3 percent to 9,751.08 points, down from its record high of 10,050.98 points in late June.
 The ZEW survey on Tuesday showed that German analyst and investor morale dropped in July for a seventh straight month, to its lowest level since December 2012.

 “BES is not systemic but Italy, Spain and Portugal remain countries with economic problems,” he said.